rtomyj/rtomyj/README.md

 > Started using MySQL in my projects then got bored of it and shifted to MongoDB starting with [heart-api](https://github.com/project-next/heart-api)

 > Started using Postgres when I migrated a DB to AWS used by [podcast-api](https://github.com/project-next/podcast-api) project.
-Though I need more experience with tougher quries.
+Though I need more experience with tougher queries.